from The American Heritage® Dictionary of the English Language, 4th Edition

 Divination, ritual technique, mediation, poems and stories, or other practical focus of the month.

 |9:30 to 10:00||Open discussion and socializing.

 Continued discussion of the Main Theme.

-The Kingston Community House affords us a private, comfortable location where we can explore some practical components of Wiccan ritual and celebration.
-We'll have an open Q&A discussion for beginners.
+The Kingston Community House affords us a private, comfortable location where we can explore practical components of Wiccan ritual and celebration.
+Our rituals are geared for beginners to learn and practice.

 There is parking along 99 York Street.
 Come in the main front red doors.
 The livingroom is on the main floor, second door on the left.
 If you're uncertain, ask about the Kingston Environmentalist Study Group.